Sinhel/Regexp/README.md

 ## TODO:

-  Write tests
+ * Write tests

-  Complete flags
+ * Flags as described at bottom of readme

-  Write proper readme
+ * Write proper readme

-  Test and write proper errors for non functioning input
+ * Test and write proper errors for non functioning regex/input

-  Write flag for outputting all files that are read recursively.
-Can then be used as a sanity check before running program

-  Concurrently search through files
+ * Concurrently search through files

-  Handle so os.readfile does not try to read directories.
-Will throw error and exit program, see line 31.

 Check TODO: comments in .go files
+## Readme:

   This is supposed to be a CLI program that can be used to run a regular expression on a single file, or recursively on several files.

   Wildcards can be used to limit which files are read.

   Regular expression is read from file or directory.
 If read from directory, it will parse recursively.

   Output is then printed to terminal window.
 This output can of course be piped further to the likes of grep or stdout.

-Output is printed as csv, with regex group names, and file name of parsed file printed at first line for grouping into collums.
+  Output is printed as csv expect for when just printing filepaths.
+  Regex group names and file names of parsed file can be printed out at first line as column headers.

 ## Currently implemented flags